 While polypropylene labels are great for many applications, they do not work for everything.
 Application, lifespan, and regulations might dictate that another material, such polyester or vinyl might be required.

 Finally, if your application doesn’t require a long lasting or durable label, paper thermal labels will be just fine.
-The standard paper label does great for short term applications such as shipping, case, and pallet identification labels.
-These are availble in direct thermal, thermal transfer, and laser sheet labels.
+The standard paper label does great for short-term applications such as shipping, case, and pallet identification labels.
+These are available in direct thermal, thermal transfer, and laser sheet labels.